caiolaytynher/change-theme/README.md

 objects are allowed.
 If you need to execute a internal command, prefer to use the full path for the program, e.g.
 `/usr/bin/echo`.

-If you need to change more than one file for a specific program, you can provide a list of all of those things mentioned above.

 #### Templating